Arrest of Robert Seacat: Lechs' litigation

-In 2016, Leo Lech, his wife Alfonsia Lech, and John Lech filed a lawsuit in the United States District Court for the District of Colorado (D. Colo.) against the participating police officers and Greenwood Village under the takings clause of the Fifth Amendment to the United States Constitution and Article II, Section 15 of the Constitution of Colorado.
+In 2016, the Lechs filed a lawsuit in the United States District Court for the District of Colorado against the participating police officers and Greenwood Village under the takings clause of the Fifth Amendment to the United States Constitution and Article II, Section 15 of the Constitution of Colorado.
 They claimed that they deserved compensation for "their property [being] seized by the government for public use" (Lech v.
 City of Greenwood Village), and were willing to settle with the city for $600,000.
-Instead, the defendants requested and were granted summary judgment by D. Colo., which ruled that "when a state acts pursuant to its police power, rather than the power of eminent domain, its actions do not constitute a taking".
+Instead, the defendants requested and were granted summary judgment by the district court, which ruled that "when a state acts pursuant to its police power, rather than the power of eminent domain, its actions do not constitute a taking".
 In the past, both the Minnesota and Texas Supreme Courts have sided with litigants whose houses were damaged or destroyed by police actions.
 The Lechs appealed the ruling to the United States Court of Appeals for the Tenth Circuit (10th Cir.).

 In 2019, the three-judge panel of the 10th Cir. ruled against the Lechs, saying unanimously that the destruction of the house fell under police power and that eminent domain was not undertaken.
 The court sympathized with the Lechs, calling their circumstances "unfair", but ruling that police cannot be "burdened" with the consideration of collateral property damage when performing their duties.
 The 10th Cir. also noted that "if police officers 'willfully or wantonly' destroy property", then they can be subject to tort law; Leo Lech was also unsuccessful in pursuing that avenue with the courts of Colorado.